 Vera Tussing & Quatuor MP4: Tactile Quartet(s)

-Four musicians play excerpts of multiple quartets from Franz Schubert, Florence Price to contemporary works by Georg Friedrich Haas, Michael Picknett and Caroline Shaw.
-As the musicians engage in one-on-one tactile encounters with the audience members, they create a physical play back.
-Everything arises from touch - a bow on a string, an arm on a shoulder, a sound on your skin.
-The dancers mediate the encounter between musicality and tactility through a choreography that oscillates between the felt, the seen and the heard.
-At the point where the orbits of dance and music intersect, the audience is invited to enter into its kaleidoscopic score and asked to give a hand – or an arm.
+What happens when we take the movements of a string quartet seriously as a choreography, and dance along?
+The four musicians play passages from canonical works by Franz Schubert and Florence Price, as well as contemporary works by Georg Friedrich Haas, Michael Picknett, and Caroline Shaw.
+As they play, the musicians engage in one-on-one tactile encounters with the audience, creating physical interaction.
+Everything arises from touch – a bow on a string, an arm on a shoulder, an acoustic sensation on your skin.
+The dancers mediate the encounter between musicality and tactility, their choreography oscillating between touch, sight, and hearing.
+At the point where the orbits of dance and music intersect, you are invited to enter the kaleidoscopic score.
+Lend a hand, or an arm!